My Journey To Happiness

 I identify as Black, lesbian, artist, holistic therapist, faith-keeper, and lover of life.
 I am passionate about authentic connection, dancing, cooking, painting, and supporting others in the areas of personal growth and creative expression.

-I have earned a master’s degree in Spiritual Psychology from the University of Santa Monica in 2008 and am currently working toward a second master’s degree in Counseling Psychology from John F. Kennedy University.
+I have earned a master’s degree in Spiritual Psychology from the University of Santa Monica in 2008 and a second master’s degree in Counseling Psychology from John F. Kennedy University in 2019.
 My area of specialization is Holistic Somatic Psychology.
 This means that I acknowledge that the mind, body, and spirit are impacted by our life experiences and that all of these aspects of ourselves must be engaged in the healing process.

 To schedule a free consultation with me, click here.